Cloud Vulnerability DB

 A community-led vulnerabilities database

 Cisco has released software updates to address this vulnerability.
-For ISE 3.3, users should upgrade to 3.3 Patch 6 (ise-apply-CSCwo994493.3.0.430patch4-SPA.tar.gz), and for ISE 3.4, upgrade to 3.4 Patch 2 (ise-apply-CSCwo994493.4.0.608patch1-SPA.tar.gz).
-There are no workarounds available for this vulnerability (Cisco Advisory).
+For version 3.3, users should upgrade to 3.3 Patch 6 (ise-apply-CSCwo994493.3.0.430patch4-SPA.tar.gz), and for version 3.4, users should upgrade to 3.4 Patch 2 (ise-apply-CSCwo994493.4.0.608patch1-SPA.tar.gz).
+No workarounds are available for this vulnerability, making it critical to apply the security updates (Cisco Advisory).

 Source: This report was generated using AI